3 Ways to Promote Mental Health Awareness in the Workplace

-For some reason, however, this same courtesy is not extended to employees struggling with mental health issues.
+For some reason, however, this same courtesy is not always extended to employees struggling with mental health issues.

 They are mostly encouraged to shrug off their depression or their anxiety and to show up for work regardless of their mental acuity on that particular day.
-They’re expected to be engaged, productive, courteous, and approachable, otherwise, they’re accused of having an “attitude”.
+They’re expected to be engaged, productive, courteous, and approachable.
+Otherwise, they’re accused of having an “attitude.”